-- 3% Foreign-Transaction Fee: For an “Unlimited” card, this offer is rather restrictive geographically.
-If you use it while traveling abroad or even just buy something from an internationally based merchant, you’ll pay 3% more than you should, thanks to its foreign fee.
-If you’re wondering, the market average is 1.45%, and there’s a wide variety of cards with no foreign fees from which to choose.
+- Foreign-Transaction Fee: For an “Unlimited” card, this offer is rather restrictive geographically.
+If you use it while traveling abroad or even just buy something from an internationally based merchant, you’ll pay more than you should, thanks to its foreign fee: 3% of each transaction in U.S. dollars.
+If you’re wondering, the market average is 1.44%, and there’s a wide variety of cards with no foreign fees from which to choose.

 Other Things To Consider

 Rewards Don’t Expire & You Can Redeem Anytime: The cash back that you earn with Chase Freedom Unlimited® will not disappear after a certain period of time or extended account inactivity.
 Earnings only expire when your account is closed, which means you’ll usually be able to avoid that unfortunate fate.
 The exception would be if Chase proactively closes your account due to missed payments and other poor performance.

 One thing that should also help you avoid rewards loss is the fact that you can redeem any time you wish, with no minimum-denomination requirements.
 So you won’t ever be forced to wait when the mood to cash in strikes you.

 - Spending Power Is Not ‘Unlimited’: This aspect of the card’s name does not refer to your credit line.
 Your account will have a spending limit; the only question is whether it will be disclosed to you or the major credit bureaus.